cobalthq/cobalt-product-public-docs/content/en/Getting started/Sign In/_index.md

 We support single sign-on (SSO) based on [Security Assertion Markup Language](/getting-started/glossary/#security-assertion-markup-language) 2.0 (SAML 2.0).
 SAML-based single sign-on (SSO) is available to all <a href="https://www.cobalt.io/pentest-pricing" target="_blank">PtaaS tiers</a>.

-Once your [Organization Owner](/getting-started/glossary/#organization-owner) has configured SAML SSO, you need to sign in to the Cobalt app through the identity provider instead of the Cobalt {{% sign-in %}} page.
+Once your [Organization Owner](/getting-started/glossary/#organization-owner) has configured SAML SSO, you need to sign in to the Cobalt app through the identity provider (IdP) instead of the Cobalt {{% sign-in %}} page.
 Procedures differ for each provider.

-- If you don't know what identity provider your organization uses, contact your Organization Owner.
-- You may have problems signing in through your identity provider if the configuration is incorrect.
-Ask your Organization Owner for help.
+Usually, you need to select the Cobalt app within the IdP system.

+If you can't sign in through SAML SSO, see our [troubleshooting tips](/platform-deep-dive/cobalt-account/account-recovery/#cant-sign-in-using-saml-sso).

 Learn how Organization Owners can [configure SAML SSO](https://cobaltio.zendesk.com/hc/en-us/sections/360012774052--SAML-SSO-).